 If every share pays $1.25 in annual dividends, then 100 shares will pay a total of $125 ($1.25 x 100 shares).

-The yield of an investment involves all aspects of return.
-Specifically, it factors in the price paid for the investment, while the dividend rate does not.
-Remember, par value is static and never changes, while the market price of the preferred stock can be higher or lower than par depending on demand.
-If a $100 par preferred stock is bought in the market for $95, then its dividend rate is different than its yield.
+Yield considers the price paid, while the dividend rate does not.
+Par value is fixed, but the market price can be higher or lower than par depending on demand.
+So if a $100 par preferred stock is purchased for $95, the dividend rate stays the same, but the yield changes.

 Assume the following: